microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-03.md

 7. Make sure the directory was successfully created and that you are inside of the directory
 8. Check if the files were created correctly inside the `~/lab` directory
 9. Confirm the creation date and time for each file
-10. Make sure you have changed the date properly to yeasteday's date
+10. Make sure you have changed the date properly to yesterday's date
 11. Confirm if the creation date and time were defined as expected
 12. Validate if the all files from `~/lab` were sucessfully placed into `~/mybackup`
 13. Make sure if you was able to remove everything using just one command